ebd622/fe-samples/pipes/README.md

 This is a good behaviour, otherwise Angular will need to trigger a pipe with any data change on a page.
 It can be a performance issue.

-You can use 'pure' to configure you pipe to force pipe recalculation:
+You can use 'pure' to configure a pipe to force pipe recalculation:
 ```
 @Pipe({
   name: 'filter',